craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/mercenary-seeking-mission.md

 There are ways to improve your odds though.

-I am making a bet that I can develop services that are less transactional and give organizations that are in a few sweet spots a better chance at success by working with me for a few months.
+I am making a bet that I can sustainably develop services that are less transactional.
+Engagements that give people in a few sweet spots a better chance at success by working with me for a few months, or even just for a workshop or course.

 ## Guardrails